 Publications Publications Preprints available online D. Bolin, W. Li, D. Sanz-Alonso (2025) Bayesian Inverse Problems on Metric Graphs D. Saduakhas, D. Bolin, X. Jin, A.B.
 Simas, J. Wallin (2025) Incorporating Correlated Nugget Effects in Multivariate Spatial Models: An Application to Argo Ocean Data J. Jiang, J. Richards, R. Huser, D. Bolin (2025) Separation-based causal discovery for extremes D. Bolin, A.B.
 Simas (2025) rSPDE: tools for statistical modeling using fractional SPDEs D. Bolin, D. Saduakhas, A.B.
 Simas (2025) Log-Gaussian Cox Processes on General Metric Graphs D. Bolin, L. Riera-Segura, A.B.
 Simas (2025)

-Stochastic Processes and Applied Statistics Research Group Front Page Professor David Bolin leads the so-called StochProc research group, which stands for Stochastic Processes and Applied Statistics Research Group The StochProc research group develops methodology for statistical models involving stochastic processes and random fields.
-A main focus is the development of statistical methods based on stochastic partial differential equations.
+Stochastic Processes and Mathematical Statistics Front Page Led by Prof. David Bolin, the Stochastic Processes and Mathematical Statistics research group develops methodology for statistical models involving stochastic processes and random fields.
+A main focus is the development of statistical methods based on stochastic partial differential equations (SPDEs), and current main areas of research are random fields on metric graphs and networks, stochastic processes formulated through fractional-order SPDEs, and non-Gaussian random fields.
+More details on our work can be found in the About section, and details on the software we develop can be found in